howar31/howar31-blog/blog/vuepress-pwa/README.md

 ### Config Manifest

+PWA needs manifest and icon to work.
 Edit `.vuepress/config.js` and add the line:

 ```javascript
 module.exports = {